Many associate the term "start-up" solely with tech companies chasing unicorn status.

 Venture debt is a type of loan offered by banks and nonbank lenders that are designed specifically for early-stage, high-growth companies with venture capital backing.

-For most lenders, startups are considered too high risk and therefore prefer to issue a loan with an interest rate attached.
+For most lenders, startups are considered too high risk and therefore prefer to issue a loan with an interest rate attached (for example, 8%).
 This mechanism works similarly to a bank, but this instrument is angled towards startups.
 Some firms will do a combination of debt and equity ie. $500,000 USD in debt and $200,000 USD in equity (typically at a lower valuation) because of the debt component.

 Best for: